Estrangeling/Tic-Tac-Toe/README.md

 Of course if you don't like the new theme you can just revert it, or parts of it.
 There is also an option to restore all settings to default.

+And there is some animation here, I don't know if it fits, and seemingly the animation is unnecessary and purposeless, but I just thought it would be funny to implement.
+If you press the run button, many widgets will periodically change states, the interval between changes is exactly 125 milliseconds, or one eighth of a second, many widgets will randomly change their styles and text and/or image every 0.125 seconds.
+And the animation will go on forever until it is manually paused or stopped, or your devices loses power.

 Instructions on how to play:

 First you need to download the entire repository (obviously), then you need to run `analyze_tic_tac_toe_states.py` once to generate the necessary data files needed for the AI players.
 Then you can just run the game anytime by running `tic-tac-toe.py`.